Media

 Images

 WebP images are 25-34% smaller than JPEG/PNG images of the same quality.
 It is recommended nowadays to use WebP in websites whenever possible as all modern browsers support WebP images.
 You can upload JPEG and PNG as usual in your posts.
-Hyvor Blogs will serve them in WebP format to your users via /media of your blog.
-You don't have to do anything.
+Hyvor Blogs will automatically convert them to WebP images on the fly.
+You don't need to do anything.

 Note that the extension in the URL will not change (ex: /media/image.jpg or /media/image.png), but the image will be served as WebP with correct HTTP headers.
 You can verify this by checking your page in PageSpeed Insights.